 – With the vehicle running the temperature is checked at the vent for temperature readings.

-– The Air conditioning machine is connected to the vehicle and with the vehicles Air-conditioning system working the system pressure is checked.
-(System pressure indicates the condition of the systems health).
+– The Air conditioning machine is connected to the vehicle and with the vehicles, Air-conditioning system working the system pressure is checked.
+(System pressure indicates the condition of the health of the system).

 – A recycle procedure is performed and the amount of refrigerant extracted is measured and compared to the vehicle specifications/technical data.

 – If appropriate the receiver-drier (filter) assembly is replaced.